Hire the Top 3% of Freelance Augmented Reality Developers

 This last category of tracking methods will be used when the others alone can’t handle the job in a desirable manner.
 In this case, the AR developer might need to combine different approaches to make the tracking more robust.

 Imagine a situation where the conditions for the scene are not considered optimal.
 A user varies the scene conditions abruptly by rotating their smartphone when filming an urban scene with augmented information in labels.
-Using only vision-based tracking, it would be really hard to maintain robustness and accuracy of the application when displaying information on the scene.
+Using only vision-based tracking, it would be difficult to maintain robustness and accuracy in the application when displaying information on the scene.

 This changes when more information is used, for instance, coming from the inertial tracking of a 3D gyroscope.
 Having a global orientation measured by the gyroscope can used to position the labels in the new scene in a precise manner, not having to depend only in the visual scene differences between frames—differences which would be huge in the scenario we just described.